SumoLogic/sumologic-documentation/docs/send-data/collection/processing-rules/create-processing-rule.md

 ---
 id: create-processing-rule
 title: Create a Processing Rule
-description: Processing rules filter and forward data sent to Sumo Logic from a Source.
+description: Use processing rules to filter and forward data sent from a source to Sumo Logic.
 ---

 This document describes how to create a Processing Rule.